oceanprotocol/docs/README.md

 * [Set Up MetaMask Wallet](orientation/metamask-setup.md)
 * [Manage Your OCEAN Tokens](building-with-ocean/wallets-and-ocean-tokens.md)

-If ou are looking to get to grips with the inner workings of Ocean, then you'll be interested in the following:
+If ou are looking to get to grips with the inner workings of Ocean, then you'll be interested in the following guides:

 * [Architecture Overview](./core-concepts/architecture.md)
 * [Data NFTs and Datatokens](./core-concepts/datanft-and-datatoken.md)